 Expand Medicare

 My friend Evelyn just lost her contract with the public school district because they don’t want to hire independent contractors.
 She’s 74 years old and cannot afford her house payments on Social Security.
-She has diabetes, and her prescriptions cost $500/month.
+She has diabetes, and her prescriptions used to cost $500/month.

 Before the ACA, healthcare costs were rising year after year at double-digit rates.
 President George W. Bush’s and the Republican congress’ plan failed to curb insurance premiums, drug prices, or emergency room visits—typically the most expensive type of care a person can receive.